Growth of homology torsion in finite coverings and hyperbolic volume: Geometric determinant, lattices, and volume in inner product spaces

 \section{Geometric determinant, lattices, and volume in inner product spaces}

 \lbl{sec:volume} In this section we recall the definition of the geometric determinant, introduce the notion of metric abelian groups, and establish certain results on upper bounds for torsion parts in exact sequences.
 For a finitely-generated abelian group $A$ let $\rk(A)$ and $t(A)$ be respectively the rank of $A$ and the size of the $\BZ$-torsion part of $A$.
+For a ring $R$ let $\Mat(n \times m, R)$ denote the $R$-module of all $n\times m$ matrices with entries in $R$.